 As you can see, there are many AR applications.
 In general, it is pretty simple to develop an AR app as there is no big difference between an interactive app and an augmented reality app.
 But the devil hides in details – everything depends on the purpose of your app and the amount of content there.

-So, how much does it cost to develop an AR app?
-The augmented reality app cost shows a big range starting from simple implementations to complex feature-reach, custom-built apps – from $5,000 to $300,000.
+So, what is the augmented reality app development cost?
+The augmented reality app cost shows a big range starting from simple implementations to complex feature-reach, custom-built apps – from $40,000 to $300,000.

-Games development price tag heavily depends on a category.
-Another crucial element is game mechanics that affect everything in the game – from graphics to sound and narrative elements.
-Each game is unique and its belonging to a particular category is just a close guess.
+Games development cost depends on a category.
+Another crucial element is game mechanics which affect everything in the game – from graphics to sound and narrative elements.
+Each game is unique and its belonging to a particular category is a close guess.
 Games are harder to estimate as each one has something different.

 There are many common mechanics and concepts across all games.
-For example, according to Wikipedia, there are different camera approaches and each one has a defined set of properties and functions.
+For example, according to Wikipedia, there are different camera approaches.
+Each one has a defined set of properties and functions.
 Quite often other modules have something in common as well.
 Separating ordinary and special mechanics in games helps with the estimation process.

-How much does it cost to create a game?
-This is probably the hardest question and there is no clear answer as simple games can cost just $5,000, while action-adventure video games cost up to $300,000,000.
+How much does it cost to create a game app?
+This is probably the hardest question and there is no clear answer as simple games can cost just $40,000, while action-adventure video games cost up to $300,000,000.

 Artificial intelligence is not just a technology, the increasing amount of applications are built around AI in whole or in part.
 AI elements are used in almost all spheres of our life.
 As an example, Bank of America develops a chatbot application that helps its customers.

-Often AI is just a part of another application, where the main functionality is not connected to artificial intelligence but utilizes its capabilities for assisting in some other processes.
+Often AI is a part of another application, where the main functionality is not connected to artificial intelligence but utilizes its capabilities for assisting in some other processes.
 For instance, the Youper app monitors the user’s health and AI provides some suggestions.
-So AI here is just a part of the entire ecosystem that can work without this technology.
 Here artificial intelligence is a value proposition, so the application is partially built around the AI idea.

-AI apps usually are pricey.
+The cost of AI applications depends on two factors.
 The main factor is the complexity of a task.
-Another one is accuracy – if it is okay to make 30% of errors, it is easier to develop such a solution compared to the one with less than 3% of accuracy.
-The cost of AI apps is formed depending on those two factors.
-The more complexity and accuracy you need in your business task, the more time is necessary for developers to teach the system to operate right.
+Another one is accuracy – if it is okay to make 30% of errors, it is easier to develop such a solution compared to one with less than 3% of accuracy.
+So, the more complexity and accuracy you need in your business task, the more time is necessary for developers to teach the system to operate correctly.